Office of the Liaison for Missing and Murdered Indigenous Relatives

 Community Volunteer Advisory Board

 The Office of the Liaison for Missing and Murdered Indigenous Relatives (OMMIR) supports the Community Volunteer Advisory Board (Board).
-The Community Volunteer Advisory Board identifies and advises OMMIR on areas of concern regarding missing or murdered indigenous relatives and issues related to organizing or conducting search efforts, support groups, or other supportive efforts related to missing or murdered indigenous relatives.
+The Community Volunteer Advisory Board identifies and advises OMMIR on areas of concern regarding missing or murdered indigenous relatives and issues related to missing or murdered indigenous relatives.

-The Board meetings are expected to be quarterly and members will have the option to attend virtually.
+Meetings are expected to be quarterly with the option to attend virtually.
 If travel is required for any meeting, members will be reimbursed for travel expenses.

 Resource: SB22-150 Missing And Murdered Indigenous Relatives